I warn you, if you bore me, I shall take my revenge.

 Adjusting the Chipbreaker (Uragane)

 The chipbreaker is a recent addition to the Japanese plane.
 In earlier centuries, they had only a single-blade.
-Unlike the Western Bailey-pattern planes that incorporate the chipbreaker into the linkage necessary to adjust the blade, hiraganna planes work just fine without the chipbreaker.
+Unlike the Western Bailey-pattern planes that incorporate the chipbreaker into the linkage necessary to adjust the blade, hiraganna planes work just fine without the chipbreaker, thankee kindly.
 Indeed the chipbreaker’s only role is to reduce tearout, so when tearout is not a concern, removing the chipbreaker will reduce the force necessary to motivate the plane and may even produce a smoother cut.

-The chipbreaker of a new plane often needs to be fitted to the blade and body using files and stones, but that is a subject for a future article, so to keep things simple, so for now we will assume the chipbreaker is in good shape and is happily wedded and bedded to its blade.
+The chipbreaker of a new plane often needs to be fitted to the blade and body using files and stones, but that is a subject for a future article, so to keep things simple, we will assume the chipbreaker is in good shape and is happily wedded and bedded to its blade.

 Gentle Reader is no doubt wondering how to adjust the chipbreaker with the large head of a mallet.
 The answer is to use the butt of the handle as shown in the photo below.
-Just hold the mallet’s handle in a fist with the head upward and bring the handle’s butt down on the the chipbreaker.
-Easy as falling off a dog, as my dear departed father would say.
+Just hold the mallet’s handle in a fist with the head upward and bring the handle’s butt down on the chipbreaker.
+Easy as falling off a dog, as me dear departed father would say.
 The connection between the mallet’s head and handle must be quite solid, of course.
 These mallets are easily made.

 To remove or back-out the chipbreaker, one strikes the dai as if loosening the blade, but with a finger on the chipbreaker to keep it from dragging over and perhaps dulling the blade’s cutting edge.

-When adjusting the chipbreaker, sometimes the blade will shift position too, so a back and forth adjustment of blade-chipbreaker-blade is sometimes necessary.
-The tighter the fit of the blade and chipbreaker in the body, the more fiddling is required, so craftsmen such as joiners, sashimonoshi and cabinetmakers that routinely make fine, precise cuts and sharpen frequently tend to prefer thinner blades that fit into the body with less force and are easier to adjust than do carpenters who perform less refined work.
+The tighter the fit of the blade and chipbreaker in the body, the more fiddling is required, so craftsmen such as joiners, sashimonoshi and cabinetmakers that routinely make fine, precise cuts and sharpen frequently tend to prefer thinner blades that fit into the body with less force and are easier to adjust than do carpenters who perform less refined work or work in rougher conditions.

-We will delve into this aspect of handplane setup in our journey ass over teakettle down the rabbit hole in a future post.
+We will delve into this aspect of handplane setup in our journey spinning ass over teakettle down the rabbit hole in a future post.

 Adjusting the Blade

 To test the projection of the blade, and ensure skew has been removed, hold a short, narrow piece of softwood such as pine or cedar in your hand and run it over the cutting edge, first on one side of the blade, then the opposite side, and finally the center, and observe the shavings (if any) produced.
 They will tell you the truth.
-Be careful not to shave your fingers unless they have become hairy (ツ).
+Be careful not to shave your fingers unless they have become too fuzzy (ツ).

 Even experienced craftsmen betimes become gutted, gobsmacked, and guragura upon discovering their otherwise perfect plane blade has become skewed and is projecting too far on one side to be adjusted for a good cut without resharpening it.
 Of course, the culprit is almost always pernicious pixies, but a wise Beloved Customer (inconceivable that there could be any other kind) will be careful to follow Petruchio’s example and tame the skew.
 And don’t forget to use a hardened stainless steel straightedge to check the blade for square when sharpening.